camunda/camunda-docs/versioned_docs/version-8.4/reference/supported-environments.md

 ### Deployment options

-With the right configuration, Camunda 8 Self-Managed can be deployed on any Kubernetes distribution (cloud or on-premise).
+With the right configuration, Camunda 8 Self-Managed can be deployed on any [Certified Kubernetes](https://www.cncf.io/training/certification/software-conformance/#benefits) distribution (cloud or on-premise).
 However, we officially test and support a specific list of platforms.

-The following are tested and supported deployment options for Kubernetes, Docker, and manual installation.
+The following are tested and supported deployment options for Kubernetes, Docker, and manual installation:

 - [Stock Kubernetes](/self-managed/platform-deployment/helm-kubernetes/overview.md)
 - [Cloud service providers](/self-managed/platform-deployment/helm-kubernetes/platforms/platforms.md) [recommended]